lillee93/Arch_Task/README.md

   Embedding whole files increases index size and embedding time.
 For larger repositories, this can become expensive to store and slower to build/rebuild.

 - **Large chunks can exceed LLM context limits**
-  Even when retrieval finds the “right” file, the chunk may be too large to fit into the LLM prompt alongside instructions and other retrieved blocks.
+  Even when retrieval finds the right file, the chunk may be too large to fit into the LLM prompt alongside instructions and other retrieved blocks.
 This can force truncation or reduce the number of chunks that can be included, which may lower answer quality.

 - **Granularity trade-off (file vs method)**
   File chunks reduce “missing local context” risk, but they lose precision for pinpoint questions (e.g., one method) and increase the chance that the most relevant snippet is buried inside a large block.